genderkit/genderkit/_articles/peri-areolar-mastectomy.md

 {% endcapture %}
 {% include warning warning=warn %}

-Typically, mastectomy is performed using the [double incision mastectomy]({{ site.baseurl }}{% link _articles/double-incision-mastectomy.md %}) technique.
+Typically, mastectomy is performed using the [double incision mastectomy]({{ site.baseurl }}{% link _articles/double-incision-mastectomy.md %}) technique in the UK.
 However, some people may be able to undergo peri-areolar mastectomy instead.
+Other techniques are possible, such as buttonhole or inverted T (also known as T-anchor), but are much less common in the UK.

 Peri-areolar mastectomy is usually used only to remove small breasts (B-cup or less) where the patient also has good skin elasticity.